 There is no way to share the original-size photo, a situation that leaves many Facebook photographers gnashing their teeth.
 But if a lot of your family members and friends are already on Facebook, it's a great way to share casual shots or family photos.

 The free version of Photobucket offers 2GB of space — enough for many thousands of photos, though it comes with ads.
-You can remove ads for 99 cents a month, and up the storage space to 10GB for $29.99 a year.
+You can remove ads for $1.49 a month, and up the storage space to 100GB for $8.99 a month.
 Photobucket has a generous collection of editing tools on offer through a simple, easy-to-use interface.
 This list includes unusual tools like the smart color brush, which selectively adds color back into a black-and-white image.

 Once you have edited your photos, you can add basic tags and organize them into albums or stories — the latter a neat scrolling presentation of photos and accompanying text several users can compile.
 Photobucket provides extensive support for selling prints.
 Visitors can buy individual photos, photo books (starting at $1.99) or even things like fleece blankets and tablet cases with your photos on them.

 A relative newcomer to the photo-sharing world, Irista comes from Canon, but doesn't require a Canon camera to use.
 Plenty of features are available, including uploader programs for Mac and Windows computers and support for quickly sharing photos to Facebook and Twitter.
 The system is easy to use, with powerful tagging and album-creation features, but there is no direct support for buying prints or creating photo books, and no mobile apps.
-A free account gets a generous 10GB of space, or 50GB for 50 euros — about $67 per year.
-(Irista was launched by Canon's European division but is available in the U.S., too.)
+A free account gets a generous 15GB of space, while a Plus account (for $2.99 a month) gets you 100GB.
+For heavy users, a Premium account costs $14.99 and gets you 1TB of space.

 SmugMug is another design-focused site that offers a stylish home for your photos, with a custom home page (such as richardb.smugmug.com) and a large number of well-made design templates.
 It costs more than other services, though, as SmugMug has no free version (though there is a 14-day free trial).
-The cheapest level of service costs $5 a month, or $40 a year.
+The cheapest level of service costs $5.99 per month, or $39.99 per year.

 You do get a lot for your money, with unlimited storage of photos and 1080p videos, and a good range of editing tools that are simple to use but powerful.
 These won't replace Photoshop in a professional photographer's toolbox, but they are more than powerful enough to fix most common photography issues and tweak a photo to look its best.